-Select an additional nine hours of adviser-approved courses.
+Select an additional six hours if KHP adviser approved electives.

 REHABILITATION AND SOCIAL WORK PROGRAMS

 Students will complete the general studies requirements as outlined in the general studies section of this catalog with the following exception.
 In the history, social, and behavioral sciences block, rehabilitation and social work students must choose the two social/behavioral science electives from ANT 2200, ECO 2251, POL 2241, PSY 2200, and SOC 2275.